Beyer-Yan/Limon/README.md

 Limon is a high-performance persistent key-value engine built to exploit the performance potentials of the fast NVMe storage.
 Limon considers four practical design requirements that existing KV engines have not fully satisfied: functionality, compactness, scalability and stability.
 Limon proposes four novel designs:

 - the semi-shared architecture with globally shared in-memory index and partitioned on-disk data.
-- the efficient user-space Salloc to manage storage space with light-weight defragmentation.
+- the efficient user-space record layout without logging and frequent garbage collections to manage storage space.
-- the mapping table to decouple index and KV pairs to reduce synchronization overhead for shared index.
-- the Dasio over SPDK to deliver efficient per-core asynchronous I/O processing.
+- the optimized I/O processing with SPDK to deliver efficient per-core asynchronous I/O processing.

 # Install